DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Kylie-Jarrett_def/index.markdown

 164-181.

 Clough, Patricia Ticiento, Greg Goldberg, Rachel Schiff, Aaron Weeks and Craig Willse.
-‘Notes towards a theory of affect itself’, *Ephemera* 7.1 (2007): 60-77.
+‘Notes Towards a Theory of Affect Itself’, *Ephemera* 7.1 (2007): 60-77.

 Fuchs, Christian. *Internet and Society: Social Theory in the